j4ckp0w15g4y/show-host/README.md

 2. Users can 'attend' gigs
 3. Users can create, update, and delete events.

+I am essentially rendering information drawn from an API that I have created, and simultaneously implementing basic CRUD functionality.

 ### BONUS

 - Users  can only create, update, and delete events if they are members of 'ShowHost'.